MeRichard123/MeRichard123/FAQ.md

     - For quick python code I use the IDE that comes with python.
   - I use Postman to test APIs.
 Sometimes postwoman because it's easier to use online.
   - Stretchly; I've only recently started using this, but it gives you a pop up, telling you to take a break.
+  - I use figma for UI design
+  - I use Github projects to plan things out.